Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 This tutorial uses the ``example/project`` Solidity project provided in the SOLP repository.
-It includes examples of `imports <https://docs.soliditylang.org/en/latest/path-resolution.html#imports>`_ and `solc remappings <https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping>`_ as well regular Solidity code.
+It includes examples of `imports <https://docs.soliditylang.org/en/latest/path-resolution.html#imports>`_ and `solc remappings <https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping>`_ as well as regular Solidity code.

 Here is the contract we'll be parsing.
 As you can see, it defines contract TestContract, which inherits from Ownable;
 uses the inherited ``onlyOwner`` modifier; and does some simple function calls: